Skip to Content

 How long does pressure-treated wood last?

-Pressure-treated wood is the best material for outdoor construction such as benches, decks, pergolas, fences, and gates, as it has a long, useful life span that will beat all kinds of weather conditions and is much less costly than its alternative wooden construction material.
-Pressure-treated wood can last more than forty years altogether.
-The pressure treatment process involves placing a load of wood in a huge cylindrical chamber called a retort or vacuum pressure vessel.
+Pressure-treated wood is the best material for outdoor construction, such as benches, decks, pergolas, fences, and gates, as it has a long, useful life span that will beat all kinds of weather conditions and is much less costly than its alternative wooden construction material.

-Today’s pressure-treated wood preservatives still include some form of copper, which is not toxic and inhibits the growth of mold and mildew and repels insects.
+Today’s pressure-treated wood preservatives still include some form of copper, which is not toxic, inhibits mold and mildew growth, and repels insects.
 Some manufacturers avoid the telltale incisions used to help preservative chemicals penetrate the wood.
-Instead, they employ new high-pressure techniques that drive the preservatives deep into the heart of the timber.

 ● ACQ